rainbowdashlabs/sql-java/docs/02/database_creation.md

 Make a right click on your database and select `Create > Schema`

-Right click on your new schema and select `SQL Editor > Open SQL Console`.
+Right-click on your new schema and select `SQL Editor > Open SQL Console`.
 Instead of being bound to the public schema your console is now bound to the new schema.

 As an alternative you can also change the schema at the top of the console window click on `public@<database_name>`